-They practiced the songs religiously, but before a recording deal could be made, Herb Hinton left to join the Renaults, another local group.
+They practiced the songs religiously, but before a recording deal could be made, Herb Hinton left to join the Renaults, another local group (although by July 1954, he was singing with Ike Perry's 5 Lyrics).
 His place was taken by baritone Clarence Hicks and Paul Mahaly switched down to bass.

-For backup, they got a local union band: "Banjo Bill and his Rhythm Kings."
-In spite of the name, Bill played rhythm guitar on the session; there was also a bass and drums.
-Their own James Britton played the piano.
-With Richard Howard in the lead, it took about four hours for them to lay down the two tracks, which were promptly sent off to New York, where they were issued in May 1954.
+For backup, they got a local union band: "Banjo Bill [Reese] and his Rhythm Kings."
+In spite of the name, Bill played rhythm guitar on the session; there was also a bass and drums, as well as the Spartans' own pianist, Lamar Gaines.
+With Richard Howard in the lead, it took about four hours for them to lay down the two tracks, which were promptly sent off to New York, where they were issued in March 1954.

 Unfortunately, a slight problem ensued with the first pressing of the record: the line below the label name proudly proclaimed "Nashville, Tennessee."
 The records had to be re-pressed, but in the meantime, the owner used a knife or razor blade to scrape off the words.
 Those copies were the ones sent out for review.
 However, some of the originals were used for promotional purposes in Cleveland (probably stuck into juke boxes where the spurious Tennessee location couldn't be seen) and one of these became the basis for the bootleg copies that have flourished over the years.

 However, it turns out that the story about the copies of the Capri records with "Nashville, Tennessee" printed on them is false.
 The original copies had no city location at all.
 Matt Baker, Cleveland collector, tells the story: